Ilham Aliyev: 2013 election

 In the 2013 presidential elections held on 9 October, Aliyev claimed victory with 85 percent of the vote, securing a third five-year term.
 The election results were accidentally released before the polls opened.
 Election observation delegations from the Parliamentary Assembly of the Council of Europe and the European Parliament claimed to have observed a free, fair and transparent electoral process with no evidence of voter intimidation.
 A day before voting began, however, the Central Election Commission released a new smartphone application intended to allow citizens to watch the ballot counting in real time, and instead the app accidentally showed the results of the election before the election had taken place.
-The Central Election Commission tried to explain this away by saying that the initially displayed results were those of the 2008 election, even though the candidates listed, including Jamil Hasanli in second place, were from the 2013 ballot.
-Aliyev's main rivals in the election were Jamil Hasanli and Igbal Agazade.
-In 2013, Amnesty International called on western leaders to present position on jailed activist which was officially charged with tax evasion and illegal business activity.
+The Central Election Commission tried to justify the incident by saying that the initially displayed results were those of the 2008 election, even though the candidates listed, including Jamil Hasanli in second place, were from the 2013 ballot.
+Aliyev's main rivals in the election were Jamil Hasanli and Iqbal Agazade.
 Observers from the OSCE / ODIHR spoke of restrictions on freedom of speech during elections.
 The US State Department described the elections as not meeting international standards, and expressing solidarity with the ODIHR's assessment.
+In 2013, Amnesty International called on western leaders to speak up against the arrest of Anar Mammadli, prominent human rights activist and head of the independent Election Monitoring and Democracy Studies Centre, who was falsely charged with tax evasion and illegal business activity, after his organisation had reported widespread violations during the election.
 There was a controversy over election observers who had allegedly been paid by the Azerbaijani regime through the Azerbaijani laundromat scandal.
-A German former lawmaker Eduard Lintner led a mission that claimed that the elections were up to "German standards"; however, Lintner's group had been paid 819,500 euros through the laundromat moneylaundering scheme.
+A German former lawmaker Eduard Lintner led a mission that claimed that the elections were up to "German standards"; however, Lintner's group had been paid 819,500 euros through the laundromat money laundering scheme.
 According to the OCCRP, there is "ample evidence of its connection to the family of President Aliyev."

+Economically, Aliyev's third term was significantly affected by a sharp decline in global oil prices beginning in 2014, severely impacting Azerbaijan's oil-dependent economy.
+The resulting drop in government revenues contributed to inflation and depreciation of the national currency, the manat.
+In response, the government pursued diversification efforts, targeting agriculture, tourism, and information technology sectors, though hydrocarbons remained the dominant economic force.
+Notably, the Southern Gas Corridor project advanced substantially during this period, aiming to boost Azerbaijan's role as an energy supplier to Europe through pipelines such as TANAP and TAP.